 Through hiring best practices, the Rooney Rule aims to increase the number of minorities hired in head coach, general manager, and executive positions.
 This diversity enriches the game and creates a more effective, quality organization from top to bottom.

 The NFL adopted the Rooney Rule in 2003 based on recommendations made by the league’s Workplace Diversity Committee, now known as the Diversity Equity and Inclusion (DEI) Committee.
 It was named after then-chairman of the committee, Dan Rooney, the late owner of the Pittsburgh Steelers.

 The committee’s initial focus was on the historically low number of minorities in head coaching positions.
 The policy originally required every team with a head coaching vacancy to interview at least one or more diverse candidates before making a new hire.

 Over the years, the Rooney Rule has expanded to include a greater number of positions across NFL clubs.
-In 2009, the policy was amended to include general manager jobs and equivalent front-office positions, requiring each team to interview a minimum of two external minority candidates.

 In November 2020, team owners approved a proposal rewarding teams who developed minority talent that went on to become GMs or head coaches across the league.
 If a team lost a minority executive or coach to another team, that team would receive a third-round compensatory pick for two years.
 If a team lost both a coach and personnel member, it would receive a third-round compensatory pick for three years.